No! Not all reporting tools are equal. Flow understands the complexities that arise in production.

-In the real world where there are so many inputs vying for your attention, you need to ensure that you have the right information to win the competition.
-This is influenced by the duration one must wait to access information.
+In the real world, where there are so many inputs vying for your attention, you need to ensure that you have the correct information to win the competition.
+How long one must wait for this accurate information is critically important.

-For example, when you need to add 24 hours' worth of data points to compute a daily number.
-The same issue arises when you need to evaluate KPIs based on raw data from various production units.
+For example, you may need to add data points for 24 hours to compute a daily number.
+The same issue arises when evaluating KPIs based on raw data from various production units.
 The reporting performance is inversely proportional to the complexity of the KPI.

 Granted, native reporting tools (tools that the provider of the data source built) can harness proprietary data retrieval mechanisms.
 But when your data resides in multiple sources, some of which are from other providers, these tools are limited.

-Also, you need to clean your data before its used in reports.
-Examples of this are what to do with “missing” data points, such as null values that were stored while an instrument was offline.
-Or, how to handle spurious data points caused by noise in a signal, or totalizer rollover during a reporting interval.
+Also, you need to clean your data before it can be ready for use in reports.
+Examples of this are what to do with "missing" data points, such as null values while an instrument was offline.
+Or how to handle spurious data points caused by noise in a signal or totalizer rollover during a reporting interval.

-The above scenarios are common.
-If your reporting tool is correcting these at report rendering time, performance will degrade.
+The above scenarios are common, but performance will degrade if your reporting tool corrects these at report rendering time.

 Flow mitigates the impact on poor performance by: